aaditya29/HTML-And-CSS-Portfolio/HTML And CSS Basics Practice/readme.md

 ## About This Folder

-Practice repository for learning HTML And CSS Basics and practice with the help of various resources like freecodecamp, Youtube lessons of Nicholas Jackson and Medium.
+Practice repository for learning HTML And CSS Basics and practice with the help of various resources like freecodecamp, Youtube lessons of John Smilga. and Medium.

 ### Technologies Used
 1. HTML